eugenekolo/EC504/docs/PlaylistAlgos.md

 ## Contributions
 Eugene worked on *Al Gore Rhythm's* Java data structures, algorithms, and the web backend.
 This is his first Java project from beginning to end.
 He additionally helped out with the frontend when necessary.

+Braxton worked on *Al Gore Rhythm's* web frontend.
+He worked on the event handlers, requests to the backend, and the responsive layout.

 ## Appendix
 ### API Documentation